-AVOIDING CIVIL LIABILITY WHEN CONDUCTING ANALYSIS IN CP MATTERS
+AVOIDING CIVIL LIABILITY WHEN CONDUCTING ANALYSIS IN CHILD EXPLOITATION MATTERS

 The lesson learned: Federal law preempts state law.
 Violation of federal law expose you to civil suit from persons (such as the parents of the victim) with whom you, usually, cannot obtain a waiver of their statutory rights.
 Do not, therefore, violate federal law.

-I. INTRODUCTION: CHILD PORNOGRAPHY CASES AND RISK OF VIOLATING FEDERAL LAW
+I. INTRODUCTION: CHILD PORNOGRAPHY (CP) CASES AND RISK OF VIOLATING FEDERAL LAW

-A. Federal Law preempts state law exemptions that provide a safe harbor for possession of child pornography as part of a judicial proceeding.
+A. Federal Law preempts state law exemptions that provide a safe harbor for possession of CP as part of a judicial proceeding.

-Many criminal defense attorneys believe that state statutes authorize defense attorneys and their experts to receive, possess, view, examine, and transport images that the prosecution claims to be child pornography.
-A typical state exemption, for example, contains an authorization to possess child pornography contraband for a legitimate judicial purpose (such as defending a person in a state criminal action).
-Ohio Revised Code Section 2907, for example, contains the following exception to the application of several provisions of Ohio’s child pornography laws:
+Many criminal defense attorneys believe that state statutes authorize defense attorneys and their experts to receive, possess, view, examine, and transport images that the prosecution claims to be CP.
+A typical state exemption, for example, contains an authorization to possess CP contraband for a legitimate judicial purpose (such as defending a person in a state criminal action).
+Ohio Revised Code Section 2907, for example, contains the following exception to the application of several provisions of Ohio’s CP laws:

 This section does not apply to any material or performance that is sold, disseminated, displayed, possessed, controlled, brought or caused to be brought into this state, or presented for a bona fide medical, scientific, educational, religious, governmental, judicial, or other proper purpose, by or to a physician, psychologist, sociologist, scientist, teacher, person pursuing bona fide studies or research, librarian, clergyman, prosecutor, judge, or other person having a proper interest in the material or performance.

-It is significant to note, however that federal child pornography laws, such as 18 USC 2252A and 18 USC 2255, contain no such exemption for any purpose—judicial or otherwise.
-Moreover, recent federal case law has held that federal child pornography laws pre-empt provisions of state law, such as Ohio Revised Code Section 2907 that, arguably, permit criminal defense attorneys and their experts to receive, possess, and/or view contraband images as part of a legitimate judicial purpose.
+It is significant to note, however that federal child exploitation laws, such as 18 USC 2252A and 18 USC 2255, contain no such exemption for any purpose—judicial or otherwise.
+Moreover, recent federal case law has held that federal CP laws pre-empt provisions of state law, such as Ohio Revised Code Section 2907 that, arguably, permit criminal defense attorneys and their experts to receive, possess, and/or view contraband images as part of a legitimate judicial purpose.
 As Judge Oliver succinctly stated:

 Therefore, if Plaintiff [Dean Boland] were to violate 18 USC 2252 and/or 18 USC 2252A, while participating in a judicial proceeding, he would not be immune from federal prosecution by virtue of Ohio’s exception for activities conducted by lawyers.